Introduction

 Conclusion

 This comprehensive approach to implementing kiosk mode via Intune demonstrates the sophisticated underlying technologies that power modern device management.
-Understanding the SyncML protocol, CSP architecture, and OMA-DM standards provides administrators with the knowledge needed to troubleshoot issues, implement advanced customizations, and optimize kiosk deployments for specific use cases.
+Understanding the SyncML protocol, CSP architecture, and OMA-DM standards provides administrators with the knowledge needed to troubleshoot issues and implement advanced customizations.